Prescription Plans for Seniors Who Are Medicare Eligible

-Prescription drug coverage for seniors changes at 65.
+Prescription plans for seniors who are Medicare eligible can change their coverage at age 65.
 Why?
-Because at 65, seniors are finally eligible for Medicare.
-It’s something they’ve paid into for decades while working.
-However, prescription drug plans for seniors is not part of Original Medicare.
-Getting the prescription drug coverage you enjoyed while working will take a little more arranging.
+Because at 65, Medicare beneficiaries are finally eligible for Medicare.
+It’s something they or their spouse may have paid into for decades while working.
+However, prescription drug plans for Medicare beneficiaries are not part of Original Medicare.
+Getting the prescription drug coverage you enjoyed while working may take a little more arranging.

 What Is Prescription Drug Coverage?

 Prescription drug coverage lowers the cost of prescriptions listed on a plan’s drug formulary.
-Rather than paying for the entire cost of a medication, seniors pay a small copay or coinsurance at the pharmacy.
+Rather than paying for the entire cost of a medication, Medicare beneficiaries pay a small copay or coinsurance at the pharmacy.

 Drug Coverage Before Medicare Eligibility

-Before becoming eligible for Medicare, prescription drug coverage for seniors often comes through an employer group plan if they are still working.
-So, there is no need to find a separate plan to lower the cost of prescriptions.
+Before becoming eligible for Medicare, prescription plans often come through an employer group plan if you’re still working.
+There would be no need to find a separate plan to lower the cost of prescriptions.

-If you are self-employed, or work for a small company that does not offer health insurance benefits, you most likely have an individual health insurance plan.
+If you’re self-employed, or work for a small company that doesn’t offer health insurance benefits, you most likely have an individual health insurance plan.
 All individual qualified health insurance plans must include prescription coverage as an essential benefit.
-So, you still would have no reason to search out other prescription drug insurance coverage.
+So, you may have no reason to search out other prescription drug insurance coverage.

 Drug Coverage After Medicare Eligibility

-As explained in our Guide to Medicare, Original Medicare (Parts A and B) covers inpatient hospital services, skilled nursing facility services, outpatient hospital services, and doctor visits.
+As explained in the HealthMarkets guide to Medicare, Original Medicare (Parts A and B) covers inpatient hospital services, skilled nursing facility services, outpatient hospital services, and doctor visits.
 It does not include prescription drug coverage.
 In order to get your prescriptions covered, you need to enroll in Medicare Part D or a Medicare Advantage Plan.